 These aims also make explicit the role of the MMus in providing research training for future programmes of study.
 Students gain such training through the core and elective modules (the general and more specific, respectively) and (especially) the Special Study.
-In the case of the MMus in Advanced Musical Studies, the possibility of taking courses outside the Department is also evaluated in terms of such modules' contributions to research training.
+In the case of the MMus course, the possibility of taking modules outside the Department is also evaluated in terms of such modules' contributions to research training.
 The PGDip in Musical Performance provides a firm foundation for students wishing to embark upon professional work in a range of areas of the music profession.
 These include the media, research, academia, teaching, performing and arts administration.

-All PGT students are encouraged, and may be required, to participate in certain College-based research-training schemes (for example, through the Faculty of Arts and Information Services) and are further encouraged to take advantage of other non-credit modules in the College (in languages, computing etc.) and work experience as may be available to equip them for future work in their fields.
+PGT students are encouraged to take advantage of non-credit modules in the College (in languages, IT etc.) and work experience, as available, to equip them for future work in their fields.
+PGT students may also make use of resources provided by the University of London intercollegiate system, including access to Senate House Library.